graded-type-theory/graded-type-theory/README.lagda.md

 * A universe hierarchy with first-class universe levels was added by Nils Anders Danielsson, Naïm Camille Favier and Ondřej Kubánek (2024-2025): this is the focus of the discussion below.

+Note also that some changes to the code were made after feedback from anonymous reviewers.

 ## Pointers to code for specific definitions, theorems etc. in the paper